UoM-maul1609/projects-and-teaching/README.md

 # Example taught module
 If you are using the VMs in one of my taught modules this is probably because you are working off-campus.
 We have servers you can connect to when on campus.
 While the instructions are very similar, the IP addresses and authentication will be slightly different.

+# Help with Linux commands

+[Here](https://cheatography.com/davechild/cheat-sheets/linux-command-line/) is a useful cheatsheet for useful linux commands.

+A more thorough description of some commands is [here](https://www.digitalocean.com/community/tutorials/linux-commands)

 # Projects
 Here are details of projects: